Kotlin/KEEP/proposals/bound-callable-references.md

 Note that now any expression can be followed by question marks (`?`) and then `::`.
 So, if we see `?` after an expression, we must perform a lookahead until the first non-`?`, and if it's `::`, parse this as a double colon expression.

-### Resolution
+### Resolution: left-hand side of callable reference

-The LHS may now be interpreted as an expression, or a type, or both.
+The LHS of a callable reference expression may now be interpreted as an expression, or a type, or both.
 ```
     SimpleName::foo           // expression (variable SimpleName) or type (class SimpleName)
     Qualified.Name::foo       // expression or type